oneapi-src/oneCCL/_sources/collectives_execution.rst.txt

 Execution of collective operations
 **********************************

 Collective operations are executed by CCL worker threads (workers).
-The number of workers is controlled by :ref:`CCL_WORKER_COUNT` environment variable.
+The number of workers is controlled by the :ref:`CCL_WORKER_COUNT` environment variable.

 Workers affinity is controlled by :ref:`CCL_WORKER_AFFINITY`.